steroman/dynatrace-deck/slides.md

 ## Prioritize what matters

 <!-- notes:
-A modern lifecycle needs a modern prioritization model.
-I use a dual-track system.
+To focus the team’s efforts, I use a dual-track prioritization model.

-For strategic improvements — revamps, experiments, restructuring — I use an evidence-based flow:
-North Star → OKRs → GIST → Confidence → ICE → prioritization.
-This ensures we focus on ideas with the highest potential impact and highest confidence.
+For strategic improvements—revamps, experiments, new content types—I use evidence-based tools like North Star, OKRs, GIST, confidence scoring, and ICE.
+This ensures we invest time in ideas that have real impact.

-For operational work — especially feature documentation — we use the tiering model from Task 1:
+For operational work—especially feature documentation—we rely on the tiering model from Task 1.
-Tier 0 always gets done; Tier 1 gets done unless capacity is constrained; Tier 2 only happens when resources allow.
+Tier 0 always gets delivered, Tier 1 usually does, and Tier 2 only if capacity allows.

-This dual system creates transparency and alignment.
-It helps PMs understand why something is prioritized or deprioritized, and it prevents the team from being pulled in every direction by urgent demands.

-Knowing what to say “no” to is just as important as what we say “yes” to.
+This creates clarity for writers and PMs and helps everyone understand why some work moves forward and some doesn’t.
 -->
----

 ---
 layout: center
 transition: fade